 - Most haemangiomata require no treatment unless the patient is concerned about their appearance.

-- Port-wine stains are usually treated by camouflage but may wish to be referred for laser therapy (see 'When to refer', below).
+- Port-wine stains are usually treated by camouflage but the patient may wish to be referred for laser therapy (see 'When to refer', below).

 - Cavernous haemangiomata may resolve spontaneously.
-However, if they affect normal development, such as development of binocular vision, or cause bleeding, obstruction of other organs or grow rapidly, they may need to be referred for treatment (see 'When to refer', below).
+However, if they affect normal development, such as development of binocular vision, or cause bleeding, or obstruction of other organs, or grow rapidly, they may need to be referred for treatment (see 'When to refer', below).